Turkana: Underrated Paradise

 Photography by Mwenda Gitonga.

-The journey to Turkana is long, no lie.
+If travelling by road, the journey to Turkana is long, no lie.
 The terrain is rough but that adds up to the adventure that is Turkana land.
 Travelling by road from Nairobi takes roughly 16 hours.
 It is wise to spend the night in Kitale town and then proceed to Lodwar on the following day otherwise you’ll end up sore and grumpy and ain’t nobody got time for that!
 The views are out of this world.
 They make the ride worth it.

 If you are not up for hours on the road, flights to and from Lodwar are available.
 Turkana is really a world on its own.
 Time seems to stand still.
 The scorching sun welcomes you to Turkana land and for a weak moment you want to turn back but the smiles on the traditionally clad women reassure you that indeed you are at the right place.